nvillar/tetra/README.md

 ## Groups

-A groups is created when two or more tetras are adjacent to each other by at least one key.
+A group is created when two or more tetras are adjacent to each other by at least one key.
-Tetras in a group is played sequentially, in the order they were added to the group.
+Tetras in a group are played sequentially, in the order they were added to the group.
 The last tetra to be added will play after all the other tetras in the group.
 If a tetra adjoins two or more exisiting sequences, the sequences are merged into one.
 If deleting or moving a tetra splits a group, new groups are created from the remaining tetras.